Routes into teaching

 Completion of ITT leads to Qualified Teacher Status (QTS) in England and Wales, and the Teaching Qualification (TQ) in Scotland.
 Some independent schools, academies and free schools might not specify QTS or registration with a teaching council as an entry requirement.

-To help you decide if teaching is right for you, and to support your application, you should do some work in or volunteer in schools.
+To help you decide if teaching is right for you, and to support your application, you should gain school work experience.
 If you're not sure which age or subject would suit you, contact schools in your area and ask to observe in a classroom.
 You should also speak to teaching staff about the challenges and rewards of teaching.
 For more information, see how to become a teacher.

 Once you've decided which age range and subject you'd like to teach, look for a route that gives you the relevant experience.
 If you haven't already, access the careers and employability service where you're studying or have graduated from.
 Attend universities, schools and training provider open days before you apply.